 - Regions that have many export industries are less likely to suffer from employment downturns as a result of shocks than those that have fewer export industries.

-- The greater the income gaps between rich and poor, the more likely the region is to lose jobs during economic shocks and the less resilient it is the time it takes to recover.
+- The greater the income disparities between rich and poor in a region, the more likely it is to experience an employment downturn as a result of economic shocks and the less resilient it is the time it takes to recover.
 However, the greater the income disparities, the more resilient a region is in recovering from downturns in gross metropolitan product.